-We consider retrolensing of the sun light reflected by the photon sphere at $D_\mathrm{ol}=0.01$pc away as shown in Fig.~\ref{microlens2}.
-We assume that the sun moves with the orbital velocity $v=30$km/s on a source plane and with the closest separation $\beta_\mathrm{min}$ between the center of the sun disk and the axis $\beta=0$ on the source plane as shown Fig.~\ref{microlens2}.
+We consider the retrolensing of the sunlight reflected by the photon sphere at $D_\mathrm{ol}=0.01$pc away as shown in Fig.~\ref{microlens2}.
+We assume that the Sun moves with the orbital velocity $v=30$km/s on a source plane and with the closest separation $\beta_\mathrm{min}$ between the center of the Sun disk and the axis $\beta=0$ on the source plane as shown Fig.~\ref{microlens2}.

 The separation between the image $\theta_{n\mathrm{out}}$ and its paired image is given by

 and the separation of the image angles with the winding number $n=0$ as a function of $q/m$ is plotted in Fig.~\ref{imageout}.